digital-work-lab/digital-work-lecture/docs/07_content_creation_git_teaching_notes.md

 - What are suitable software packages and how would you select one?

 **TODO**:
+- Update Git slides: remove exercise and replace by practice-git notebooks
 - elaborate on technology choice (theory), including functional/non-functional criteria
 - develop a decision matrix (?) covering dropbox/sharepoing/wiki/git, with storage size and types, collaboration control or consensus, scalability of collaboration and parallel work.
 - highlight that we look at Git as a particular powerful system (one htat requires deeper understanding)